Savannah, GA

 Significant overbuilding into weak demand.
 This is the highest-risk metro combination — new supply is delivering into a market that is already struggling to absorb existing inventory.

-Savannah, GA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Chatham County contributes the most structural risk (Elevated, driven by permit growth), while Effingham County anchors the lower end (Below Average).
+Savannah, GA shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Bryan County contributes the most structural risk (Average, driven by price momentum), while Chatham County anchors the lower end (Average).

 | County | Score ▼ |